freedomofpress/securedrop/docs/ssh_over_local_net.rst

     Hostname for Application Server: app
     Hostname for Monitor Server: mon
     [...]
     Enable SSH over Tor (recommended, disables SSH over LAN).
-If you respond no, SSH will be available over LAN only: yes
+If you respond no, SSH will be available over LAN only: no

 Then you'll have to run the installation script: